snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-scala-tracker-0.1.0-released.md

 <h3><a name="compat">Compatibility</a></h3>

-TODO
+The Snowplow Scala Tracker is cross-published for Scala 2.10.x and Scala 2.11.x, and hosted in the Snowplow Maven repository.
+Assuming you are using SBT, you can add the tracker to your project's `build.sbt` like so:

+{% highlight scala %}
+// Resolvers
+val snowplowRepo = "Snowplow Releases" at "http://maven.snplow.com/releases/"

+// Libraries
+libraryDependencies += "com.snowplowanalytics.snowplow" %% "snowplow-scala-tracker" % "0.1.0"
+{% endhighlight %}

 For more detailed setup instructions, check out the [Scala Tracker Setup Guide] [setup-docs] on the Snowplow wiki.

-You're now ready to start using the tracker.
+You're now ready to start using the Tracker!

 <div class="html">
 <h2><a name="use">How to use the tracker</a></h2>